ujjwal-9/blog/_posts/2021-01-05-CT-Brain-Anatomy.md

 # Final Words

 These are notes to me which helped me remember this anatomy.
 I followed learn by writing methodology here.
-Many things are missed, here please follow medical resources for that.
+Many things are missed here, please follow medical resources for that.

 # Refernces